critterandguitari/Organelle_Manual/manual.md

 -   Regardless of your intentions, the quick-start (chapter zero) and concepts information (chapter one) will benefit you.

--   If you are satisfied with the included patches alone, the information on general hardware configuration (chapter two), system operation (chapter three), and the factory patch listing     (appendix A) will all be relevant to you.
+-   If you are satisfied with the included patches alone, the information on general hardware configuration (chapter two), system operation (chapter three), and the factory patch listing at [organelle.io](http://organelle.io) will all be relevant to you.

 -   If you are looking to load additional patches into Organelle, then chapter four will also be useful to you.
 (And again, visiting [organelle.io](http://organelle.io) would be a good place to start your patch search.)

 -   If you want to edit patches or even create some patches of your own, chapter five will be essential.

--   Finally, the various appendices can be useful to everyone.

 And do realize that your uses of Organelle are likely to change over time.
 If a chapter is not important to you today, don't feel bad about that: the chapters are happy to wait for you.